Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/morning_lesson.md

 * Use Terminal to navigate files and folders
 * Create files and folders on the command line
 * Navigate using relative pathing on the command line
-* Print a "Hello World" to the console
+* Print a "Hello, World" to the console

 <br>
 <hr>